-2. Tell the class that today's lesson will be about the Child Savior Myth and literary archetypes.
+2. Tell the class that today's lesson will be on the child savior myth and literary archetypes.

 3. Give students the handout and have them read it silently.
-Give the students approximately 15 minutes to read the handout.
+Give the students no more than 15 minutes to read the handout.

 4. Introduce the snippet.
 The class need only know that in the movie an American named Creasy is employed as a bodyguard to protect the young daughter of a wealthy Mexican businessman from being kidnapped.
 As the snippet opens, Creasy is suffering from remorse for actions taken while working on counterinsurgency for the Special Forces.
 Ask the class to look for what role the child plays in the snippet.